Royce Lewis Player Props: Twins vs. Astros

 Astros Pitching Rankings (2022)

-- Bielak makes the start for the Astros, his fifth of the season.
-He is 1-2 with a 3.55 ERA and 22 strikeouts in 25 1/3 innings pitched.
+- Brown gets the start for the Astros, his 11th of the season.
+He is 5-1 with a 3.28 ERA and 66 strikeouts through 57 2/3 innings pitched.

-- His most recent time out was on Wednesday against the Milwaukee Brewers, when the right-hander tossed 6 2/3 innings, surrendering four earned runs while allowing five hits.
+- His last time out was on Saturday against the Oakland Athletics, when the righty threw seven innings, surrendering two earned runs while giving up four hits.

-- The 27-year-old has amassed an ERA of 3.55, with 7.8 strikeouts per nine innings, in five games this season.
-Opponents are hitting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.